 - EngageBay has lots of great features: drip campaigns, A/B testing (which you can’t get for free with HubSpot), double opt-in emails, and WordPress plugins.

-- The detailed reports EngageBay provides will give your company deep and valuable insights.
+- The detailed reports EngageBay provides will give your company deep and valuable insights for all your marketing campaigns.

-However, compared to some HubSpot competitors out there, EngageBay still needs more integrations.
+Compared to some HubSpot top competitors out there, EngageBay still needs more integrations.
 That list is growing all the time, though.

 You can also use these features under the free plan: